A Detailed History of Medicine

 The Muslim world in contrast had no doubts about acquiring science knowledge from the highs of Greek and Roman civilization.
 The turn of the first millennium was a golden age within the Islamic world.
-Even seeing scholars develop new science and coming up with inventing technologies such as flight, electricity or optics that western scientists did not develop until after the renaissance period.
+Even seeing scholars develop new science and coming up with inventing technologies such as flight, electricity or construction which is part of what you now have to calculate when you compare business costs.

 The medical knowledge of Muslim period in many ways far outpaced anything known to the ancients.
 Most of the influential Greek and Roman medical books were being translated into Arabic by the late 900s.
 Arab surgeons and philosophers were also the first to adequately describe the complete circulation system and disprove many of the mystical ideas that were inherited from Greek writings.

 Arab scholars had added mathematics to medicine by the end of the 13th century.
 This allowed accurate pharmacology in the creation and prescription of medications as well as giving surgeons and doctors a means of predicting the course of an illness using observation, empirical evidence and mathematics for calculation of the most critical times of the illness.
 This made dosage more specific to the patient.

 The golden age of Islamic science and medicine also saw the invention of syringe for medicating patients.
 The existence of the human immune system, the separation of pharmaceutical science from the practice of medicine and further a field in India which had been heavily exposed to Islamic sciences, the invention of the art of inoculation.
 While Europe was firmly in the grip of feudal ideas and the idea that a man was born to his position, the Arab world was experiencing the best medical care the world has known until the late industrial age ushered in modern medical science which is applied in modern clinics like your local fertility clinic.